 The ZS and Reality Works study found that 79% of tech companies and 90% of non-tech large companies use quota-based sales compensation plans.
 In order to properly utilize a quota-based comp plan, you must find a delicate balance.
 Quotas that are too aggressive will lead to high turnover or a lack of motivation.
 If quotas aren’t high enough, reps just will simply not be driven to be their best.
 Accurate quota setting requires reliable sales forecasts and detailed activity reports.
 To make accurate sales forecasts, you must track the right predictive analytics.
-Use your sales forecasts, activity reports, and predictive analytics to predict sales pipeline and set accurate quotas.
+Use your activity reports and opportunity analytics to predict sales pipeline and set accurate quotas.

 Comp plans need the right weight of base vs. bonus.
 Base salaries are important to provide reps with a sense of their security (they won’t get evicted if they have a slow month).
 Commission, however, is what drives most sales reps.
 A bonus needs to sufficiently inspire reps to sell at their best.
 Placing a cap on a rep’s bonus will correlate with a cap on their motivation to sell for your company.
 In sales, the sky should be the limit.

 A result of this extremely high competition, many companies hire reps with less experience, often right out of college.
 Therefore, companies need to know how to structure compensation plans that appeal to less seasoned reps.

 In order to overcome the challenges associated with creating compensation plans, we’ve compiled some of the best compensation plans designed for various roles.
 Whether you are hiring outbound SDRs with no sales experienced, or heavy hitter AE’s, these comp plans will help you motivate all your reps to be top-performers on your team.